 Lothar Baumann and Grant Hilbert are both farmers, but that’s where their similarities end.
-Lothar Baumann represents the average farmer, whose median age has surpassed 58 years of age.
+Lothar Baumann– 65 years old and white-haired, with skin weather-worn from decades in the sun- represents the average farmer in the US.
+He began farming as a teenager, spending his afternoon picking fruit.
 For Lothar, farming is “where life begins.”
 Nowhere else can you be as close to the “pulse and heartbeat of life.”

 How desirable is farming for younger generations?

 Younger people are more interested in farming than ever.
-30% of all farmers are beginning farmers.
-That means they have been farming for 10 years or less.
-Student membership in Future Farmers of America (FFA) is at an all time high, recently exceeding 1 million members, as interest in farming among young people grows.
+30% of all farmers are beginning farmers—meaning that they have been farming for 10 years or less.
+Student membership in Future Farmers of America (FFA) is at an all time high, recently exceeding 1 million members, as young people’s desire to farm grows.
 With many farmers nearing retirement, millions of farming acreage is expected to become available, but only to those that can afford it.

 Why is it important to get younger farmers on the land?